Skip to content

 • (other directories)

-3. Navigate to the repository folder and the most recent release branch, 4.1.0.
+3. Navigate to the repository and check out the release tag that matches your AKO version.

 Terminal window